-Some of those projects already have a grid connections, while others are supposed to enable Shell to take part in upcoming grid capacity auctions in Spain, the reports state.
+Some of those projects already have a grid connection, while others are supposed to enable Shell to take part in upcoming grid capacity auctions in Spain, the reports state.

 Green Tie Capital is said to have developed more than 3 GWp of solar projects, and has ample experience in project development in Spain.
 For Shell, its partnership with Green Tie will help it accelerate the supply of renewable energy to its customers in Spain and Europe in the next five years, Celia Roldan Garcia, director of Shell’s Onshore Power Iberia, was quoted as saying.